chriszhenghaochen/CCnet_Tensorflow/README.md

 # CCnet
 Replace lib folder in the [***tf-fast-rcnn***](https://github.com/endernewton/tf-faster-rcnn) and follow in instruction to run

-***Note*** There are some bugs in current version leading error training please use https://github.com/chriszhenghaochen/CCnet_Tensorflow/tree/67ee16c109da41e3cc7533762ac084a2890f0722 this commit for training and eval

 I will try to fix that problem as soon as possible, or any other ideas will be appreciated

 # Tensorflow
-now support Tensorflow 1.4.0
+now support Tensorflow 1.0.0 and 1.2.0, I will apprecite so much if anyone could help with Tensorflow 1.4.0

 # Paper
 Ouyang, W., Wang, K., Zhu, X., Wang, X. (2017).
 Chained Cascade Network for Object Detection.
 International Conference on Computer Vision (ICCV 2017), Italy.